tronprotocol/wallet-cli/README.md

 **GetTransactionInfoById**
 > Get transaction-info based on transaction id, generally used to check the result of a smart contract trigger

+**GetTransactionInfoByBlockNum**
+> Get the list of transaction information in the block based on the block height

 ## How to get block information

 **GetBlock**